Jordan Szwarz

 Jordan Szwarz (born May 14, 1991) is a Canadian professional ice hockey player.
-He is currently playing with Adler Mannheim in the Deutsche Eishockey Liga (DEL).
-Szwarz was selected by the Phoenix Coyotes in the fourth round (97th overall) of the 2009 NHL Entry Draft.
+He is currently playing with Schwenninger Wild Wings in the Deutsche Eishockey Liga (DEL).
+Szwarz was selected by the Phoenix Coyotes in the fourth round (97th overall) of the 2009 NHL entry draft.
 He later joined the Boston Bruins organization, before joining the Ottawa Senators as a free agent in July 2019.